 The RIBA Foundation team is available to run architecture workshop sessions in schools or online, with a focus on subjects used in architecture at A Level, GCSE, or an earlier stage.
 This could include classes in:

 We would also be happy to attend an assembly or career days to discuss routes into the profession.

-The next course runs from December 2022 to October 2023.
-The tuition for the course is £1,600 which can be paid in three instalments.
+Applications are now closed for the December 2023 intake.
+They will reopen in 2024 for the December 2024 intake.
+The current tuition fee for the course is £1,800 which can be paid in three instalments.
 We run sessions on how to find and apply for funding from academic charities, with graduates advising on their past experiences and success.